FifoF/novelette/README.md

 Expected release late March 2023.

-UPDATE, March 29, 2023: Doing tweaks.
+UPDATE, March 30, 2023: Doing tweaks.
 Code works, needs finishing touches.
+Still waiting for my system to install TeXlive 2023.

 UPDATE, March 23, 2023: Novelette works in its most essential features.
 The frills also work, but are likely to be revised.
 Since TeXlive 2023